parkingomat/cyfon/README.md

 **WADL PARSE** - This program will find the base of the .wadl path, and combine it with the resource paths to form full API endpoints for recon

+**PEGASUS SPYWARE DECOMPILED** - Thanks to vx-underground @vxunderground I was able to decompile the sources he gathered.
+Enjoy!